multiversx/mx-sdk-testwallets/README.md

 # mx-sdk-testwallets

-Test wallets for elrond-sdk (erdpy, erdjs etc.): Alice, Bob, Carol and their friends.
+Test wallets for MultiversX SDK (erdpy, erdjs etc.): Alice, Bob, Carol and their friends.